-This bill amends the existing law regulating landlord-tenant relationships in Michigan, specifically addressing the rights of tenants who face domestic violence, sexual assault, or stalking.
-It establishes that a tenant who has a reasonable apprehension of present danger to themselves or their child due to such circumstances must be released from their rental agreement obligations upon providing written notice and documentation of their situation.
-The bill specifies that this notice can be submitted through various methods, including certified mail, email, or personal delivery, and outlines the types of documentation that can substantiate the tenant's claim, such as protection orders or police reports.
+The bill amends the existing law regulating landlord-tenant relationships in Michigan, specifically addressing the rights of tenants who face domestic violence, sexual assault, or stalking.
+It establishes that a tenant who has a reasonable apprehension of present danger to themselves or their child must be released from their rental agreement obligations upon providing written notice and documentation of their situation.
+The bill specifies that this notice can be submitted through various methods, including certified mail, email, or personal delivery, and must include a statement affirming the tenant's apprehension of danger.
+Additionally, it outlines the types of documentation that can be provided to support the tenant's claim, such as protection orders or police reports.

 Statutes affected: